farhan3001/to-do-app-jetpack-compose/README.md

 # To do App
-A simple todo app using Kotlin Jetpack Compose + RoomDB + Mockapi.io
+A simple yet robust todo app utilizing Kotlin Jetpack Compose + RoomDB + Mockapi.io

 ## App Features:
 1. Add your todo task + description as well as the task's deadline